tc39/proposal-bigint/README.md

 // ↪ 9007199254740992, wait, that’s the same as above!
 ```

+*_NOTE: This link doesn't go anywhere yet, but I envision it linking to a short document explaining 64-bit floats, probably using the illos from the JSConfEU talk._*

 [Learn more about how numbers are represented in Javascript.]()

 ## How Does It Work?